marjoleinF/gamtree/README.md

 GAM-based recursive partition with global effects
 -------------------------------------------------

 We now also include a global part in the fitted model.
-That is, we specify the partitiong and the node-specific models exactly as above, but we introduce global terms, that will be evaluated globally, using all observations.
+That is, we specify the partitioning and the node-specific models exactly as above, but we introduce global terms, that will be evaluated globally, using all observations.

-The global model is specified through including a fourth part to the `formula`, separated by a vertical bar (`|`) from the partitioning variables.
+The global model is specified through including a fourth part in the `formula`, separated by a vertical bar (`|`) from the partitioning variables.
 Informally written, a full `gamtree` thus looks as follows:

 ``` r
 response ~ local + terms | partitioning + variables | global + terms
 ```

-We will now also include global terms based on the `noise` and `cluster_id` variables.
+We will add global terms to the earlier `gamtree` model, based on the `noise` and `cluster_id` variables.
 As both are in fact noise variables, so these should not have significant or substantial effects.
 They merely serve as an illustration of specifying a global model.
 We will specify `noise` as having a parametric (i.e., linear) effect and `cluster_id` as an indicator for a random intercept term (which can be fitted using function `s()` and specifying `bs = "re"`).

 To estimate both the local and global models, an iterative approach is taken: